ducthangng/DS/test/answer/readme.md

 ```

 5.
 Red Black Tree is more efficient than the Binary Search Tree.
-The RBTree is a self-balance tree, that is, the height of tree from the node from
+The RBTree is a self-balance tree, that is, the height of tree from the node to every leaf with null children has equal number of black nodes.
+This guarantee the search time of the tree is O(log n)